tolaadisa/-Project12/Project12.md

 Check that all the codes have been moved to Jenkins and the artifacts have been saved into the `ansible-config-artifacts` folder of the `Jenkins-Ansible` server

-NOTE: Before running `import_playbooks` command, you want to ping your hosts from the `ansible-config-artifacts` folder of the `Jenkins-Ansible` server
+NOTE: Before running `ansible-playbook` command, you want to ping your hosts from the `ansible-config-artifacts` folder of the `Jenkins-Ansible` server

 Note that before you are able to ping servers sucessfully, you need to point the ansible config file to the inventory folder which houses the dev file that has all the hosts.